Ana e Malit

 Ana e Malit is a former municipality in the Shkodër County, in northwestern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Shkodër.
 The population at the 2011 census was 3,858.
+Ana e Malit is also a cultural region which is split between Albania and Montenegro.

 Settlements

 There are 11 settlements within Ana e Malit.